Embarking on a journey to combat back acne, or ‘bacne’, can often feel like navigating a complex labyrinth of skincare advice and treatments.

 Let’s dive in!

-What Is Bacne?
+What Causes Bacne?

 Back acne, commonly referred to as “bacne,” is a frustrating skin condition that mirrors facial acne in its manifestations, including pimples, blackheads, cysts, and nodules.